alessiomatricardi/mib-users/README.md

-# My message in A Bottle - users microservice
+# My message in A Bottle - Users microservice

 This is the source code of Message in a Bottle application, self project of *Advanced Software Engineering* course, University of Pisa.